miracl/oidc-samples/README.md

 - `HOST` - Host to listen on.
 The default is "localhost".
 - `PORT` - Port of the listening host.
 The default is "8000".
 - `ISSUER` - OpenID Connect Issuer.
+This must correspond to the OIDC Issuer configured for your project in the [MIRACL Trust Portal](https://trust.miracl.cloud).
-The default is "https://api.mpin.io".
+  It has no default value and is mandatory.
-- `REDIRECT_URL` - The redirect URL of the app in the MIRACL Trust platform.
+- `REDIRECT_URL` - The redirect URL of the application in the MIRACL Trust platform.
   The default value is "http://localhost:8000/login".
-- `CLIENT_ID` - The Client ID of the app in the MIRACL Trust platform.
+- `CLIENT_ID` - The Client ID of the application in the MIRACL Trust platform.
   It has no default value and is mandatory.
-- `CLIENT_SECRET`- The Client Secret of the app in the MIRACL Trust platform.
+- `CLIENT_SECRET`- The Client Secret of the application in the MIRACL Trust platform.
   It has no default value and is mandatory.
 - `PROXY_HOST`- The host address of the proxy behind which you run the sample.
   The default value is an empty string.
 It is used only when the setup requires